-Note: Notification templates in the CMA also include custom components that affect email

-- 1. Log in to the org where the CMA is installed. - 2.
+- Note: Notification templates in the CMA also include custom components that affect email styling.
+You can't modify these components, but you can remove them. - 1.
+Log in to the org where the CMA is installed. - 2.
 Open the App Launcher, and then click Checkout Management App. - 3.
 Click Checkout Notification Settings. - 4.
 Find the template that you want to customize, and then select Edit. - 5.
 Click Edit Template and modify as needed, and then click Save.